Crossing the Zanskar - An Overland Journey from Delhi to Ladakh

 Day 13 Pangong Lake to Leh – 160kms

 This morning enjoy the amazing lake again with sunrise, after your breakfast drive back to Leh, on your way stop to visit Thikse Monastery 25kms south of Leh and built on a rocky outcrop with a commanding position overlooking the flood plain of Indus River.
 This 15th century complex has ten temples, a nunnery and sixty resident Lamas making it one of the most populated monasteries in Ladakh.
-Once you have finished at Thikse travel the short distance to Leh for your overnight stay at Nimmu House or at the Grand Dragon Hotel.
+Once you have finished at Thikse travel the short distance to Leh for your overnight stay at the Ladakh Residency.
+Alternatively upgrade to the Ladakh Himalayan Retreat or the Grand Dragon Hotel.
 (B/L/D)

 Day 14 Leh to Delhi – by air

-Today leave the hotel and transfer to Leh Airport in good time to catch the flight to Delhi where you will stay overnight at Scarlette in New Delhi, alternatively stay at The Manor Hotel.
+Today leave the hotel and transfer to Leh Airport in good time to catch the flight to Delhi where you will stay overnight at Le Meridien New Delhi.
+Alternatively upgrade to the Claridges Hotel or the Imperial Hotel.
 (B)

 Today transfer back to Delhi Airport to catch the British Airways flight non-stop to the UK.
 (B)